JosephWoodall/Pipeline/README.md

 Add config.py to gitignore

 TODO:
-- Add preprocessing to Data class
-- Add hyperparameter tuning to Models class
+- Fix hyperparameter tuning in fitModels() class
 - Add more error metrics
 - Add visualizations for each error metric
 - Update read me and code comments for use